matta-research-group/QCflow/README.md

 ```
 Once the alteration has been made, just ```pip install .``` again and the package will update for your HPC.

-### Psi4
+### Psi4 Module

 The [run_psi4](https://github.com/matta-research-group/QCflow/blob/qcflow-0.3/QCflow/run_psi4.py#L11) function within `run_psi4.py` is an example workflow that submit psi4 calculations to the [KCL CREATE HPC](https://www.kcl.ac.uk/research/facilities/hpc-digital-platforms).

-Users external to Kings College London will need to alter the slurm.py file to match their HPC submission requirements.
+Users external to King's College London will need to alter the slurm.py file to match their HPC submission requirements.

 Altering the loaded modules found on line [117](https://github.com/matta-research-group/QCflow/blob/qcflow-0.3/QCflow/slurm.py#L117)